h4sci/h4sci.github.io/src/content/blog/guest-lecture/index.md

 I hope you were able to learn something through this blog post, whether that is how APIs and APIs wrapper work and look like, or even how to build your own API (wrapper).
-In case you have any questions, feel free to contact me at <heim@kof.ethz.ch>
+Please find additional information on the HSG Data Handling Lecture on their GitHub repository[^5].
+In case you have any questions, feel free to contact me at heim [ at ] kof.ethz.ch.

 [^1]: https://kof.ethz.ch/en/forecasts-and-indicators/indicators/kof-economic-barometer.html